smaffei/OptimalFlow/README.md

 # Details of the algorithm <a name="algorithm"></a>

-The Fortran code implements the optimisation algorithm
+The Fortran code implements the optimisation algorithm first presented in Livermore et al. (2014) and expanded in Maffei et al. (in prep)

 # References <a name="refs"></a>
 Livermore, Philip W., Alexandre Fournier, and Yves Gallet.
 "Core-flow constraints on extreme archeomagnetic intensity changes." _Earth and Planetary Science Letters_ 387 (2014): 145-156.

+Maffei, Stefano, Philip W. Livermore, Jon E. Mound, Sam Greenwood, and Chris J. Davies.
+"Fast directional changes during geomagnetic reversals: global reversals or local fluctations?". in prep.